CK Travels

 Eating and Drinking / Restaurants

-There are several establishments located in and around the gardens
+There are several establishments and restaurants in and around the Sky Gardens from level 35 upwards.

 The Sky Pod is the first bar you’ll see as you exit the lift.
 The bar is open all day and has stunning views of the city, serving a variety of hot and cold drinks, plus light snacks.
-Prices are reasonable, especially if you consider entry is free e.g. a pint of beer starts from £7.50 as at February 2023.
+Prices are reasonable, especially if you consider entry is free e.g. a pint of beer starts from £8 as at early 2024.

 Sky Garden in London - guide to the best free views of the city